ninetendo59/autostrike/readME.md

 ## Description
 The purpose of this tools is to make your life easier in order to downlaod the file from web directory into your local storage.
 > Of course, pulling web directory is quite unusual IRL but only those who still uses it 😃
+- This application is developed with the aid of AI (30% of the code).

 ## Requirements
 - Python version: 3.13.2 and above